Alan Menken: Career

-Early career
+1974–1987: Early career and breakthrough

 After graduating, Menken's plan was to become either a rock star or a recording artist.
 His interest in writing musicals increased when he joined the Broadcast Music, Inc. (BMI) Musical Theatre Workshop and was mentored by Lehman Engel.
-From 1974 to 1978, he showcased various BMI workshop works, such as Midnight, Apartment House (lyric by Muriel Robinson), Conversations with Pierre, Harry the Rat and Messiah on Mott Street (lyrics by David Zippel).
+From 1974 to 1978, he showcased various BMI workshop works, such as Midnight, Apartment House (lyric by Muriel Robinson), Conversations with Pierre, Harry the Rat and Messiah on Mott Street (lyrics by David Spencer).
 According to Menken, during this period, he "worked as a ballet and modern dance accompanist, a musical director for club acts, a jingle writer, arranger, a songwriter for Sesame Street and a vocal coach".
 He performed his material at clubs like The Ballroom, Reno Sweeny and Tramps.

 In 1976, John Wilson reported for The New York Times that members of Engel's BMI Workshop began performing as part of the "Broadway at the Ballroom" series: "The opening workshop program ... featured Maury Yeston and Alan Menken, both playing their piano accompaniment and singing songs they have written for potential musicals."
 Wilson reviewed a performance at the Ballroom in 1977 where Menken accompanied a singer: "In the current cabaret world, a piano accompanist is no longer expected to merely play piano for a singer.
 More and more, pianists can be heard joining in vocally, harmonizing with the singer, creating a background of shouts and exclamations or even doing brief passages of solo singing."

 Menken contributed material to revues like New York's Back in Town, Big Apple Country, The Present Tense (1977), Real Life Funnies (Off-Broadway, 1981), Diamonds (Off-Broadway, 1984), and Personals (Off-Off-Broadway, 1985).
 His revue Patch, Patch, Patch ran at the West Bank Cafe in New York City in 1979 and featured Chip Zien.
 The New York Times reviewer Mel Gussow wrote: "The title song ... refers to a life's passage.
 According to Alan Menken ... after age 30 it is a downhill plunge."
 Menken wrote several shows that were not produced, including Atina, Evil Queen of the Galaxy (1980), with lyrics by Steve Brown.
 He also wrote The Thorn with lyrics by Brown, which was commissioned by Divine in 1980.
 This was a parody of the film The Rose, but they could not raise the money to have it produced.
 He collaborated with Howard Ashman in an uncompleted musical called Babe (c.
 1981), with Tom Eyen in Kicks: The Showgirl Musical (1984), and with David Rogers in The Dream in Royal Street (c.
 1981), which was an adaptation of A Midsummer Night's Dream.
 Menken contributed music for the film The Line (1980), directed by Robert J. Siegel.